-Try to design function signatures to be absolutely transparent about what the function does, what arguments it takes, and what's the result.
-While reading a code working with your API, it must be easy to understand what it does without reading docs.
+Try to design function signatures to be absolutely transparent about what the function does, what arguments it takes, and what's the outcome.
+While reading code that works with your API, it must be easy to understand what it does without referring to the docs.